-COVID-19 and AGMs for Federal non-profit corporation under the Canada Not-for-profit Corporations Act ("CNCA")
+COVID-19 and AGMs for Federal non-profit corporations under the Canada Not-for-profit Corporations Act ("CNCA")- UPDATED

-By Mark Blumberg and Lize-Mari Swanepoel (April 13, 2020)
+By Mark Blumberg and Lize-Mari Swanepoel (May 13, 2020)

 The COVID-19 crisis is forcing some non-profit organizations and registered charities to rethink the timing and manner of conducting their annual general meeting of members (AGM).
 Every organization is different, and a one-size-fits-all approach does not apply.
+For those who wish to request an extension of the six-month timeframe for holding AGM's and also a requirement to provide financial statements to members at least 21 days ahead of the AGM, Corporations Canada has just implemented a [streamlined process that can be used to request an extension](#).